 Walla Walla Community College Culinary Arts Program is dedicated to providing a well rounded quality professional culinary education, preparing graduates to enter the workforce as a fundamentally trained team member.Our focus is teaching students general knowledge and skills that are necessary to be successful in their chosen path in this profession and to enable them to grow into leadership and management positions if they so choose.
 We inspire our students to be open to the limitless possibilities of our profession.

-Students may earn an Associate in Applied Arts and Sciences Degree in Culinary Arts upon completion of the two-year program of study.
+Students may earn an Associate in Applied Sciences Degree in Culinary Arts upon completion of the two-year program of study.

 - Prepare students to enter the workforce with the skills and knowledge to make a valuable contribution to their employer in a short amount of time.